omalled/ThreeQ.jl/README.md

-ToQ.jl: Julia interface to D-Wave's ToQ
+ThreeQ.jl: Julia interface to D-Wave's quantum annealing hardware
 ===============================

 Description
 -----------

-ToQ.jl is a [Julia](http://julialang.org/) module that includes several macros which effectively extend the syntax of Julia to include the main features of the ToQ programming language developed by [D-Wave](http://dwavesys.com).
-ToQ.jl uses D-Wave's ToQ as an intermediate representation.
-It is also capable of using D-Wave's qbsolv as a backend.
+ThreeQ.jl is a [Julia](http://julialang.org/) module that includes several macros which effectively extend the syntax of Julia to enable rapid prototyping of codes for [D-Wave](https://www.dwavesys.com/) hardware.
+ThreeQ.jl uses various tools from D-Wave's software suite (including the Python SAPI, [qbsolv](https://github.com/dwavesystems/qbsolv), and dw) as backends to access D-Wave hardware.

 Installation
 ------------

-First, Julia and D-Wave's qOp must be installed.
+First, Julia  must be installed.
 Julia binaries can be obtained [here](http://julialang.org/downloads/).
-QOp must be obtained from D-Wave.
+In order to actually use the D-Wave, D-Wave hardware must be available and at least part of D-Wave's software stack must also be installed.
+D-Wave's [qbsolv](https://github.com/dwavesystems/qbsolv) tool can be used without D-Wave hardware.
+Other components (the Python SAPI and dw) must be obtained from D-Wave, if needed.

 Second, this repo must be cloned into a place where Julia can find it.
 You can tell Julia where to look for it by adding a line to your .juliarc.jl file like
 ```